lacareer/Ansible/Ansible-Playbook-Deep-Dive/03_01_Basic-Playbook-Variable-Templating/ReadMe.md

           delegate_to: localhost

-# Ansible also allows you to stipulate how many time you want the a tsk to run
+# Ansible also allows you to stipulate how many time you want the a task to run

           run_once: true